You are contacting

 What borrowers should do now

-Borrowers in the real estate market need to understand and plan for the impact on their business.
-Despite the current lack of a new reference rate there are steps you can be taking now to prepare.
+Understanding and planning for the impact on your business is key.
+Despite the current lack of a new reference rate there are steps you can be taking now to prepare:

 You are contacting